OctopusDeploy/blog/blog/2020-10/octopus-oracle-liquibase/index.md

 ![](octopus-deployment-complete.png)

-As you can see, the Report Only step attached the `ChangeSet.sql` file as an artifact which can be reviewed prior to approval.
+As you can see, the Report Only step attached the `ChangeSet.sql` file as an artifact, which can be reviewed prior to approval.
 Expanding the `Apply changeset` step shows:

 ![](octopus-liquibase-step.png)